 How to Grow Hot Peppers

-peppers are easy to grow.
+easy to grow.
 And, they provide a "kick" to meals and snacks.

 to varying degrees of "heat", each hot has it's own taste and texture.
 Think